-This is mostly where I document things that don’t belong on other sites (thingiverse, forums), or are too long form for other mediums (like tweets).
+Open Collector is mostly where I document long-form projects and/or things that don’t belong on other sites (thingiverse, forums, short tweets).

-GitHub has a bunch of random pieces of code i’ve written over the years, in various languages.
-Some of it is probably broken.
-Buyer beware.
+GitHub has a bunch of random pieces of code i’ve written over the years.

-For circuits and PCBs, OSHPark shared projects has a bunch of things i’ve gotten fabricated/released over the years.
-I’ve mostly converted to KiCAD, but some older projects may still be based on Eagle.
+For circuits and PCBs, OSHPark shared projects has a bunch of things i’ve gotten fabricated and/or released publicly.

 E-mail is precarious.
 The spam filter is a grue.